 January 20, 1965 (Wednesday) Second inauguration of Lyndon B. Johnson

-June 17 – The Supreme Court ruled that laws requiring reciting The Lord’s Prayer or Bible versus in public schools were unconstitutional.
+June 17 – The Supreme Court ruled that laws requiring reciting The Lord’s Prayer or Bible verses in public schools were unconstitutional.

-Valentia Tershkova was the first woman in space, on the Vostok 6.
+Valentia Tereshkova was the first woman in space on the Vostok 6.
 She orbited Earth 48 times.

 Kodak introduced the Instamatic camera.

-Vietnamese Buddhist monk Thich Quang Duc publicly immolated himself on a street in Saigon to protest the anti-Buddhist policies of President Ngo Dinh Diem.
+Vietnamese Buddhist monk Thich Quang Duc publicly immolated himself on the street in Saigon to protest the anti-Buddhist policies of President Ngo Dinh Diem.

 Mississippi physician James D. Hardy performed the first successful lung transplant.